Niranjan12777/SmartCrop-Analyzer/README.md

 # Prediction and Mapping:
 This loads the trained Unet model and uses it to predict on the crop health maps, and other maps such as crop stress map and crop moisture index by indexing.
 For the input use the browser_images folder, as it contains the georeferenced images which are used from the sentinel-2 data.
+Run the tiffConvert.py script to combine the images into a single gereferenced .tiff extension.
 This will generate all the 3 Maps, each output displayed can be exported as a .png